Table of Contents

 Encourage your team to communicate and collaborate, especially on difficult tasks and during stressful periods.

-The right place at the right time — that is one of the key mottos of successful deadline adherence.
+In the right place at the right time — that is one of the key mottos of successful deadline adherence.
 Trying to make developers into managers and forcing your designers to oversee the process of front-end development is simply counterproductive.

 Let everyone be at their best and do what they do best.
 Do not waste your time on unnecessary processes and training.
 You might simply not have any.